An operator learning perspective on parameter-to-observable maps: Statistical theory for regression of linear function-to-scalar maps

 The precise formulas for the mean and variance in \eqref{eqn:posterior_ff} are given in \cite[Equation (2.4), p.
 12]{de2023convergence}.
-As in Subsection~\ref{sec:linear_ee}, we are interested in the out-of-distribution test squared error of $\qd\circ \bar{L}^{(N)}$ with respect to input test measure $\nu'$.
+As in Subsection~\ref{sec:linear_ee_setup}, we are interested in the out-of-distribution test squared error of $\qd\circ \bar{L}^{(N)}$ with respect to a centered input test measure $\nu'$.